Lares Trek to Machu Picchu

 Day 4: Aguas Calientes – Machu Picchu – Cusco

 The next morning we enjoy a very early breakfast and we take one of the first buses up to Machu Picchu.
 We will see Machu Picchu with only a few tourists because we are going to see the first sunlight over Machu Picchu, which is a magical moment.
-At Machu Picchu you get a guided tour of about 2 hours.
-After this, you have enough time to explore the ruins by yourself.
+At Machu Picchu you get a guided tour.
 In the afternoon we return to Aguas Calientes, where we take the train back to Ollantaytambo.
-From there it´s back by bus to Cusco and back to your accommodation.
+From there it is back by bus to Cusco and back to your accommodation.

 • Transportation from Cusco to Lares